jward-magento/EyesLibrary/README.md

 - Information about EyesLibrary keywords can be found on the [Keyword Documentation](https://joel-oliveira.github.io/EyesLibrary/) page.

-- The [Eyes Selenium](https://pypi.org/project/eyes-selenium/) page provides more information for that library.
+- The [Applitools Documentation](https://pypi.org/project/eyes-selenium/) may be consulted in order to understand how Eyes works.

 - More information about the SeleniumLibrary can be found on the [SeleniumLibrary Repo](https://github.com/robotframework/SeleniumLibrary) and in the [Keyword Documentation](http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html).

 - More information about the AppiumLibrary can be found on the [AppiumLibrary Repo](https://github.com/serhatbolsu/robotframework-appiumlibrary) and in the [Keyword Documentation](http://serhatbolsu.github.io/robotframework-appiumlibrary/AppiumLibrary.html).

 ## Requirements